Minox for beginners

 I would advise taking the first shots with a purchased film.
 There are many things to consider when taking your first shots with a Minox – as with any other analog camera.
 It’s good to know that if the results are unexpected, it can’t be the fault of the film.
 Minox films can be purchased, e.g. in the USA from Blue Moon or in Germany from Fotoimpex.

-Color film or black and white film?
+Color film or black-and-white film?

 With the ready-made Minox films on offer, I would recommend a 100 ASA color negative film.
 There is also 400 ASA color negative film and 100 ASA black and white film.
 I have more flexibility with color because I can always turn it into a black and white image later during digital post-processing and also have the option of differentiating by color when converting to grayscale.